roipoussiere/Customizable-Shadow-Display/README.md

 The attached STL files are not required, it's just few items made with the Customizer app to show you what you can do (see *Text* option bellow).

+**Note:** When rendering the sundial, you may get CGal warnings saying there are a lot of elements.
+If you are using the Customizer app, just ignore them.
+If you are using OpenSCAD on you own computer, you can increase the value of parameters *Tun off rendering at* and *cache size* in the OpenSCAD preference window.

 ## Available Customizer options

 #### Main options